 Use delivery services

 Most major supermarkets, including Sainsbury’s, Waitrose, and Tesco, offer food delivery services.
-While this service has been extremely busy since the onset of Covid-19, with many people finding that delivery slots are booked for several weeks, regulations are now in place to support those who are vulnerable.
-For instance, from the 23rd of March, Sainsbury’s offer online customers aged 70 or over, or those living with a disability, priority access to online delivery slots, and most UK supermarkets have introduced priority hours, allowing the elderly, carers and NHS staff to shop for goods before the rest of the public.
+While this service has been extremely busy since the onset of COVID-19, with many people finding that delivery slots are booked for several weeks, regulations are now in place to support those who are vulnerable and these delivery slots are becoming much mroe widely available now that restrictions are easing..
+For instance, from the 23rd of March, Sainsbury’s offer online customers aged 70 or over, or those living with a disability, priority access to online delivery slots, and most UK supermarkets still have priority hours, allowing the elderly, carers and NHS staff to shop for goods before the rest of the public.

 Having food delivered is one of the easiest and safest ways to ensure that you or your loved ones have essential supplies.
 If they are unable to cook their own meals every day, then companies like Meals on Wheels are delivering home-cooked food to those in need to ensure that everyone has access to healthy, nutritious meals.